 Jenny He has curated film programs and gallery exhibitions for institutions including the Museum of Modern Art, the 92Y Tribeca Gallery, and the Museum of the Moving Image in New York; the Australian Centre for the Moving Image in Melbourne; the Los Angeles County Museum of Art; Cinémathèque Française in Paris; and the Deutsche Kinemathek (formerly Filmmuseum Berlin).
-She currently serves on the jury for the 2018 Art of Creativity Awards and Ilustrarte 2018, the international biennial of illustration.

 Her exhibitions include Crafting Genre: Kathryn Bigelow (2011), named one of the best art shows of 2011 by the Village Voice, and Tim Burton (2009–2010), the third-highest attended exhibition in MoMA’s history.
 Her other exhibitions for MoMA include ContemporAsian (2012); Tracey Moffatt (2012); Filmmaker in Focus: Philip Kaufman (2012); Lillian Gish (2010); Tim Burton and the Lurid Beauty of Monsters (2009–2010); Batiste Madalena and the Cinema of the 1920s (2008–2009); Collaborations in the Collection: The Coen Brothers (2008); New Acquisitions: Robert Altman (2007); and Pixar: 20 Years of Animation (2005–2006).

-She has co-authored Tim Burton (MoMA, 2009), an exhibition catalog; and contributed essays to MoMA Highlights (MoMA, 2013), a catalog of the museum’s most notable works, Colour in Time (ArtEZ Press, 2011), a study of color in design, architecture and film, and Modern Woman (MoMA, 2010), an anthology on women artists.
+She has co-authored Tim Burton (MoMA, 2009), an exhibition catalog; and contributed essays to MoMA Highlights (MoMA, 2013), a catalog of the museum’s most notable works, Colour in Time (ArtEZ Press, 2011), a study of color in design, architecture and film, and Modern Women (MoMA, 2010), an anthology on women artists.
 She has also executive-produced several documentaries including Elizabeth Murray (2006) and Richard Serra, Sculpture: Forty Years (2007).

 Her current exhibition, The World of Tim Burton, is traveling internationally.
 Tour schedule: City Gallery Prague: The Stone Bell in the Czech Republic (March 28–August 3, 2014), the Mori Arts Gallery in Tokyo, Japan (November 1, 2014–January 4, 2015), the Grand Front Osaka: Knowledge Capital Event Lab in Japan (February 27–April 19, 2015), the Max Ernst Museum in Brühl, Germany (August 16, 2015–January 3, 2016), the Museum of Image and Sound in São Paulo, Brazil (February 3–June 5, 2016), the Lafayette Art and Design Center in Shanghai, China (June 26–October 10, 2016), ArtisTree, Taikoo Place in Hong Kong (November 5, 2016–January 23, 2017), Museo Franz Mayer in Mexico City, Mexico (December 6, 2017–April 8, 2018), and C-mine Cultural Center in Genk, Belgium (August 15–November 28, 2018).